You’ve finally saved your first $500. Now, where should you put it? It depends. You’ve got lots of choices:

 Credit Union savings accounts typically have little or no fees.
 Mutual funds, on the other hand, typically have management fees.
 Also, stock market trading fees are assessed when stocks are bought or sold.

 There’s a first time for everything, but that doesn’t mean you have to go unprepared.
-Here are a few firsts that Securityplus can help you with.
+Here are a few firsts Securityplus can help you with.

 So you’re ready to make one of the biggest commitments of your life?
 We’re experts at financing the big day expenses — and beyond.